Praqma/GodotDevOps/docs/BlogPost.md

 We ended up with: _Unrefined_, _To Do_, _In Progress_, _Done_ and _Scrapped_.
 Tasks generally flow from left to right until they're done or get scrapped.

-As a reminder: How you organize your tasks is up to you.
-Feel free to take inspiration from us or others, but tailor it to your own needs.
-Ultimately, whatever works for you is better than someone else's idea of "best practice".

 #### Unrefined

-This swimlane contains our vague ideas and features.
+This column contains our vague ideas and features.
 It's anything we (might) want to do at one point.

 For a task to leave Unrefined, it needs to: